• Skip to main content

 For the full ingredients list and instructions, scroll down to the recipe card at the bottom of the post.
 In the meantime, here’s a preview of this easy recipe followed by my expert tips.

 1. Prepare ingredients.
 If you have not already made it, prep quinoa according to package instructions.
 Chop bell pepper and onion.
+You can use frozen peppers and onions in place of fresh if desired.
 Gather the other ingredients. diced bell pepper and yellow onion on a bamboo cutting board with chef's knife

 2. Cook pepper and onion.
 Sautee the veggies in a skillet with olive oil and spices. diced bell pepper and yellow onion with Mexican spices cooking in a skillet